statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. In the section describing support vector machines, they write that the tuning parameter that controls the hardness of the margin should be tuned using cross-validation or a similar procedure.
 How is cross-validation used to tune the parameter?
 How do we make the trade-off between the size of the margin and the hyperplane violations?

+### Model selection
+1. How is the kernel function determined?
+E.g. how do you find out which mathematical transformation to apply to get linearly-separable data?
+   > In the text by Noble it says that a kernel function can be done either using trial and error, starting from a simple SVM and then trying other standard kernel functions (these can potentially be limited  if one knows much about their data).
+It is also possible to select a kernel function using cross-validation on a fixed set of kernels, this is time consuming and does not always guarantee that another kernel function, not used in the cross-validation, could not be a better choice.

 ### Cross validation
 1. What is the applicatory benefit/limitations between the choices of 3-fold (or even 4-fold or 5 fold) cross validation, or implementing nested validation for training data sets?
    > Selecting a larger number of cross validation bins has the benefit of you traing the model on more data, but the drawback that you have to train more models, i.e. it is slower.